Comprehensive Legal Support from a DC Estate Administration Attorney

 While every personal representative should consider consulting an estate administration attorney to be able to perform their duties as required, certain situations make hiring one an absolute necessity.
 Here are some cases where working with a DC probate lawyer is crucial for a smooth and timely probate process:

 - Large Estate: If the decedent’s estate is valued at more than $40,000, it is considered a large estate.
-As opposed to small estates, you don’t receive any legal guidance from the Legal Branch of the Probate Division when probating large estates in DC.
+Unlike small estates, you don’t receive legal guidance from the Legal Branch of the Probate Division when probating large estates in DC.

 - Family Disputes: When family disputes arise following a loved one’s death, there’s a high chance that these conflicts will be taken to court.
-Family members, whether named in the will or not, can contest a will or object to the appointed personal representative.
+Whether named in the will or not, family members can contest a will or object to the appointed personal representative.
 Contested wills make the probate process even longer and more complicated.
 An estate administration attorney can help you fight lawsuits or work with you and the family to avoid them altogether.

 - Estate Taxes: DC imposes its own state estate tax of 11.2% to 16% on estates worth at least $4,528,800 in 2023.
-If the estate you administer is equal to or higher than the threshold, you are required to file a DC estate tax return.
-Getting legal help for this purpose is invaluable, as they can help you use all the legally allowed deductions to lower the value of the estate and thus avoid owing taxes.
+If the estate you administer is equal to or higher than the threshold, you must file a DC estate tax return.
+Getting legal help for this purpose is invaluable, as they can help you use all the legally allowed deductions to lower the estate’s value and thus avoid owing taxes.

 What Does an Estate Administration Attorney Do?

-An estate administration attorney is familiar with DC probate processes, laws, and regulations.
+An estate administration attorney knows DC probate processes, laws, and regulations.
 Their knowledge and experience are insurmountable for personal representatives administering a loved one’s estate.

 Estate administration attorneys can help you in the following ways: